korcsmarosgroup/organoid_regulatory_networks/README.md

 * The other authors of the paper and members of the Korcsmaros lab for their support and contributions to the project.
 Particularly to Padhmanand Sudhakar and Tomasz Wrezesinski for the collation of background interactions and analysis of raw sequencing data used in this repo.
 * DyNet - Goenawan IH, Bryan K and Lynn DJ, Bioinformatics, 2016
 * Marker data - Haber AL et al., Nature, 2017
-* Crohn's associated gene lists - Jostins L et al., Nature.
+* Crohn's / UC associated gene lists - Jostins L et al., Nature.
 2012 and Farh et al., Nature.
 2015.
 * Mouse-human ID conversion - InParanoid resource: O’Brien KP, Remm M and Sonnhammer ELL., Nucleic Acids Res.
 2005.